 Illinois

-Employers in Cook County have to give their employees p. sick leave, but there are exceptions for federal, state and local government employees and construction workers with collective bargaining agreements.
+Employers in Cook County have to give their employees paid sick leave, but there are exceptions for federal, state and local government employees and construction workers with collective bargaining agreements.
 There might be some municipalities out of the mandate in Cook County.

 Indiana